diamond-lang/diamond/README.md

 To get LLVM you can run `get_llvm.py`.
 This script download LLVM prebuilt binaries, extract them and save them in `deps` inside `llvm`.

-Then to build diamond you can use `build.py`.
+Then to build Diamond you can use `build.py`.

 So to get llvm you would run:
 ```
 ./get_llvm.py
 ```

-And to build diamond:
+And to build Diamond:
 ```
 ./build.py
 ```